ytthuan/LeoSQLServerRServices/Churn/README.md

 * **Data**    This contains the provided sample data.
 * **SQLR**    This contains the Stored SQL procedures from data processing to model deployment.
 It runs in SQL environment.
 A Powershell script is provided to invoke the modeling steps end-to-end.
 See Readme files in each directory for detailed instructions.

-See <a href="https://github.com/Microsoft/SQL-Server-R-Services-Samples/tree/master/Churn/SQLR">SQLR folder</a> for more info about the solution files, scripts, data structure and the tables created.
+See [SQLR Folder](SQLR) for more info about the solution files, scripts, data structure and the tables created.